autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 ![fig](./images/path_generation/envelope_polygon.png)

 The module creates a one-shot envelope polygon by using the latest object pose and raw polygon in every planning cycle.
-On the other hand, the module envelope polygon information which is created in last planning cycle as well in order to update envelope polygon according to following logic.
+On the other hand, the module uses the envelope polygon information created in the last planning cycle in order to update the envelope polygon according to the following logic.
 If the one-shot envelope polygon is not within the previous envelope polygon, the module creates a new envelope polygon.
 Otherwise, it keeps the previous envelope polygon.
 By doing this process, the envelope polygon size and pose will converge even if perception output includes noise in object pose or shape.

 ![fig](./images/path_generation/polygon_update.png)